gemc/clas12Tags_old/README.md

 -----------

 1. create new tag dir
+2. cp experiments and gcard form old tag to keep track of new changes
 2. change gcard to point to new location
 3. change environment.csh to point to the new tag
 4. copy $GEMC to source and clean up: